metagenomics/metagenomics-tk/docs/pipeline_configuration.md

     memory: 1
 ```

-Additional flavours can be defined that can be used by methods that dynamically compute resources on tool error (see assembly module section).
+Additional flavors can be defined that can be used by methods that dynamically compute resources on tool error (see assembly module section).

 Example: